Michael4170/Overwatch-Server-Admin-Toolkit/Commands.md

 ### `bans` — `!ow bans`
 Active bans with remaining time.
 Alias: `banlist`. **Truncates at 8 entries** — chat replies get unreadable past a handful.
-Read `Overwatch_Bans.json` for the full list.
+The menu's Bans panel and `Overwatch_Bans.json` have the full list.

 ### `heal` — `!ow heal [player|me]`
 Fully heals the target: all hitzones, bleeding included. **With no argument, heals you.**
-Reports the before/after percentage, or tells you they were already at full health.

-Fails if the target has no controlled character (dead or not deployed).
+Reports the before/after percentage, or says they were already at full health.
+Fails if the target has no controlled character.

 ### `broadcast` — `!ow broadcast [message]`
 On-screen announcement to **every** connected player.
 Aliases: `bc`, `announce`.